shehajeez/ethos-testing/README.md

-# bluey
+# snappy

-uhh hi, welcome to bluey. a lil side project that is the successor of kairo (discontinued project)
+uhh hi, welcome to snappy. a lil side project that is the successor of kairo (discontinued project)

 this'll just be opensrc shit